 The Project Lifecycle — Five Process Groups

-PMBOK organises project management into five process groups that describe the flow of work from the first idea to the final closure.
-These are not strictly sequential phases — many overlap and iterate — but they provide a useful map of when different management activities happen.
+PMBOK organises project management into five process groups.
+They describe the flow of work from the first idea to final closure.
+These are not strictly sequential phases.
+Many overlap and iterate.
+But they give you a useful map of when different management activities happen.
+I teach these to every PMP student I train.

 1